microsoft/vscode-recipes/Docker-TypeScript/README.md

 - The `restart` flag is set to `true` because VS Code should try to re-attach to node.js whenever it loses the connection to it.
 This typically happens when nodemon detects a file change and restarts node.js.

 After running "Attach to Docker" you can debug the server in TypeScript source:
-- set a breakpoint in `index.ts:9` and it will be hit as soon as the browser requests a new page,
+- Set a breakpoint in `index.ts:9` and it will be hit as soon as the browser requests a new page,
-- modify the message string in `index.ts:7` and after you have saved the file, the server running in Docker restarts and the browser shows the modified page.
+- Modify the message string in `index.ts:7` and after you have saved the file, the server running in Docker restarts and the browser shows the modified page.

 > **Please note**: when using Docker on Windows, modifying the source does not make nodemon restart node.js.
 On Windows nodemon cannot pick-up file changes from the mounted `dist` folder because of this [issue](https://github.com/docker/for-win/issues/56).
 The workaround is to add the `--legacy-watch` flag to nodemon in the `debug` npm script:
 ```json